OscarSnva15/OscarSnva15/README.md

 - 📝 In the future I will write articles on Researchgate.net. <a href="https://www.researchgate.net/profile/Oscar_Suarez_Nava" target="blank">Researcher Autonomous</a>

-- 💬 Ask me about **Java Script, Python Data Analisys & Machine learningls**
+- 💬 Ask me about **Java Script, Python Data Analisys & Machine learning**

 - 📫 How to reach me **oscarsnva15@gmail.com**